AmiriMc/Data_Engineering_Data_Warehouse/README.md

 ## Schema Design for the Database

 The __Star schema__ design was used to create this database.
-The design includes 1 Fact table (songplays) and 4 Dimension tables (users, songs, artists, and time).
-The _sql_queries.py_ file contains all of the PostgreSQL queries such as `CREATE TABLE` , `DROP table IF EXISTS` , `INSERT INTO` , `copy` and `SELECT`.
+The design includes 1 Fact table (songplays) and 4 Dimension tables (users, songs, artists, and time) and 2 staging tables (staging events and staging_songs).
+The _sql_queries.py_ file contains all of the PostgreSQL queries such as `CREATE TABLE` , `DROP table IF EXISTS` , `INSERT INTO` , `copy` and `SELECT` required to create the tables, including the staging tables.
 The _create_tables.py_ file is used to create the sparkifydb database, and all of the required tables that are defined in the _sql_queries.py_ script.
+The _etl.py_ script loads the staging tables and then inserts the data from the staging tables into the final analytical tables.
+The two staging tables are created first in Redshift.
+The final analytical tables are also created in Redshift.

 ![](https://github.com/AmiriMc/Data_Engineering_Data_Warehouse/blob/master/StarSchema.png?raw=t)